A Comprehensive Survey of Website Fingerprinting Attacks and Defenses in Tor: Advances and Open Challenges: The Strategies and approaches on WF attacks and WF defenses

 In 2012, Dyer \etal~\cite{dyer2012peek} conducted the first comprehensive analysis of low-level countermeasures, such as per-packet padding, in the context of closed-world WF attacks.
 Their work introduced Buffered Fixed-Length Obfuscation (BuFLO), a defense that sends fixed-size packets at fixed intervals by adding dummy traffic, thereby obfuscating total traffic duration and bandwidth.
 BuFLO was shown to reduce WF attack~\cite{herrmann2009website, liberatore2006inferring, panchenko2011website, wright2009traffic} accuracy by up to 5\%, but its overhead was considered impractically high for real-world deployment.
 To address the inefficiency of BuFLO, Cai \etal~\cite{cai2014cs} introduced Congestion-Sensitive BuFLO (CS-BuFLO) that adds rate adaptation, congestion sensitivity, and practical padding control.
 It offers strong protection with real-world deployability, though it still incurs higher overhead than lightweight defenses.
 In the same year, Cai \etal~\cite{cai2014systematic} introduced another defense method, Tamaraw, to achieve a better security/bandwidth trade-off than BuFLO.
 This method, combined with a theoretical framework and feature-based testing, offers a blueprint for building future defenses that are efficient and attack-agnostic.
 But the Tamaraw can only achieve non-uniform accuracy.

 Later, Lu \etal~\cite{lu2018dynaflow} introduced DynaFlow, a WF defense mechanism by dynamically adjusting website traffic flows using the average inter-packet arrival time from the previous period.
-DynaFlow enhances security while improving efficiency by over 40\% compared to previous WF defense mechanisms~\cite{cai2014systematic, dyer2012peek, cai2014cs}, eliminating the need for a pre-established database and extending protection to dynamically-generated websites.
-Experimental evaluations demonstrate that DynaFlow significantly reduces attacker accuracy while maintaining acceptable latency and bandwidth overheads, making it a promising and practical solution for safeguarding user privacy amid increasing surveillance.
+DynaFlow enhances security while improving efficiency by over 40\% compared to previous workflow defense mechanisms~\cite{cai2014systematic, dyer2012peek, cai2014cs}, eliminating the need for a pre-established database and extending protection to dynamically generated websites.
+Experimental evaluations demonstrate that DynaFlow significantly reduces attacker accuracy while maintaining acceptable latency and bandwidth overhead, making it a promising and practical solution for safeguarding user privacy in the face of increasing surveillance.
 To address the challenges of high bandwidth and latency overhead, as well as the reliance on additional infrastructure, Holland \etal~\cite{holland2020regulator} proposed RegularTor.
 RegularTor mitigates these attacks by leveraging common patterns in typical web browsing traffic, thereby reducing both the resource overhead of the defense and the accuracy of state-of-the-art WF classifiers.
 Experimental results demonstrate that RegulaTor reduces the accuracy of the Tik-Tok attack from 66\% to 25.4\%, significantly outperforming prior defense methods.
 To effectively defend against deep learning-based WF attacks with lower overhead, Chen \etal~\cite{chen2023web} proposed Timing-Assistant Traffic Burst Shaping (BM).
 This approach addresses the limitations of existing defenses, such as WTF-PAD and Walkie-Talkie, by incorporating temporal features.
 BM redefines traffic bursts using dynamic time thresholds and merges sequences from sensitive and non-sensitive websites into a unified ``super-sequence" to obscure burst-level patterns.
+Later, Shen \etal \cite{shen2024real} presented Palette, a practical defense against WF attacks that threaten user privacy in Tor.
+Unlike traditional defenses, Palette focuses on traffic cluster anonymization by grouping websites with similar traffic patterns into clusters and regulating their traffic to conform to a uniform pattern.
+This approach makes it significantly harder for attackers to distinguish between websites within the same cluster, effectively mitigating the risk posed by modern deep learning-based WF attacks.